Yandex Cloud

 The infrastructure support costs include:

-• Fee for computing resources and disks of VMs used for Kubernetes cluster deployment, auxiliary VM, and Managed Service for Kubernetes managing cluster nodes (see Compute Cloud pricing).
+• Fee for computing resources and disks of VMs used for Kubernetes cluster deployment, auxiliary VM, and Managed Service for Kubernetes management cluster nodes (see Compute Cloud pricing).

-• Fee for using an L7 load balancer’s computing resources (see Yandex Application Load Balancer pricing).
+• Fee for using L7 load balancer's computing resources (see Yandex Application Load Balancer pricing).

-• Fee for using Managed Service for Kubernetes managing cluster master and outbound traffic (see Yandex Managed Service for Kubernetes pricing).
+• Fee for using Managed Service for Kubernetes management cluster master and outgoing traffic (see Yandex Managed Service for Kubernetes pricing).

-• Fee for public IP addresses for auxiliary VMs and Managed Service for Kubernetes managing cluster (see Yandex Virtual Private Cloud pricing).
+• Fee for public IP addresses for auxiliary VMs and Managed Service for Kubernetes management cluster (see Yandex Virtual Private Cloud pricing).

-• Fee for using the NAT gateway (see Yandex Virtual Private Cloud pricing).
+• Fee for a NAT gateway (see Yandex Virtual Private Cloud pricing).

 Optional costsOptional costs